Engineering

 What to watch next

-- Enterprise roadmap — Next “high-productivity” launches, packaging, and pricing versus Anthropic and peers.
+- Enterprise roadmap — Next high-productivity packaging and pricing versus Anthropic and peers (ads, creative tooling, compliance-heavy buyers).

 - Short-form AI video — Whether other platforms adjust strategy after Sora’s reported engagement curve.

-- Financial signaling — Compute efficiency and how aggressively non-core consumer experiments get cut.
+- Financial signaling — Video inference efficiency and how aggressively non-core consumer experiments get cut.

 - IP deals — Future reported catalog partnerships after heavily covered Disney rumors.